 History of the Department of Dermatology

-In 1906, Dr. James Winfield replaced Dr. Sherwell.
-Dr. Winfield served as president of many societies, including the Kings County Medical Society, American Dermatological Association, and the New York Dermatologic Society.
-He served as an honorary consultant to the Board of Health, and was the chief founder of the Associated Physicians.
-In 1896, Dr. Winfield devised the technique of aseptic urethratome, and published many articles in the field of dermatology.
+In 1906, Dr. James Winfield replaced Dr. Sherwell on faculty.
+He served as president of many societies, including the Kings County Medical Society, American Dermatological Association, and the New York Dermatologic Society.
+Dr. Winfield also served as an honorary consultant to the Board of Health and was the chief founder of the Associated Physicians.
+Dr. Winfield devised the technique of aseptic urethratome, and published many articles in the field of dermatology.

-In 1920, Dr. Alfred Potter became the Chief Clinical Professor of Dermatology.
-He was certified by, and a founder of the American Board of Dermatology and Syphilology.
-When Dr. Potter began, nearly 4000 cases were treated in the Dermatology Department of the Long Island College Hospital.
+In 1920, Dr. Alfred Potter, a founder of the American Board of Dermatology and Syphilology, became the Chief Clinical Professor of Dermatology at Long Island College Hospital.
 In 1925, a photographic department was established, with the first attempt to collect a gallery of interesting skin conditions for demonstration.
 In this time period, the Skin Clinic utilized fulguration, desiccation, electrolysis, quartz light, Kromayer and Alpine Sun Lamps, carbon dioxide, radium, and x-ray.

 In 1938, Dr. Arthur W. Grace took over as Professor of Dermatology and Syphilology.
 The Downstate era began in 1950 with a merger between the Long Island College of Medicine and the newly constituted State University of New York.
-Several years later the current campus was built in the East Flatbush neighborhood.
-The new basic science building was the most modern college facility built at the time.
-Under the guidance of Dr. Grace, some important changes were made within the division.
-For the first time, the division had its own office and secretary within the department of Medicine.
+Several years later the current campus was built in the East Flatbush neighborhood of Brooklyn.

 In 1975, Dr. Alan R. Shalita became Associate Professor and Head of the Division of Dermatology.
 In 1980, the Division of Dermatology became administratively independent from the Department of Medicine.
-Since its inception and throughout its various incarnations, the Department of Dermatology at S.U.N.Y.
-Downstate Medical Center has trained numerous leading clinicians and researchers in the field of dermatology.
+Since its inception and throughout its history, the Department of Dermatology at SUNY Downstate Medical Center has trained innumerable leading clinicians and researchers in the field of dermatology.